Security awareness for education — NIS2, GDPR and one platform

 FAQ

-Is the platform suitable for primary/secondary schools?
+Is the platform suitable for schools and vocational colleges?

 Book a demo